Official: Shooter said he hated work years before killing 9 - News Break

 Official: Shooter said he hated work years before killing 9

-SAN JOSE, Calif. — (AP) — A gunman who killed nine people at a California rail yard where he worked appeared to target some of the victims, a sheriff told The Associated Press on Thursday, while a Biden administration official said the shooter spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines.
+SAN JOSE, Calif.
+(AP) — A gunman who killed nine people at a California rail yard appeared to target some of the victims, a sheriff told The Associated Press on Thursday, while a Biden administration official said he spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines.

-Samuel Cassidy, 57, arrived at the light rail facility for the Valley Transportation Authority in San Jose around 6 a.m.
-Wednesday with a duffel bag filled with semi-automatic handguns and high-capacity magazines, Santa Clara County Sheriff Laurie Smith said.
+The shooter arrived at the light rail facility for the Valley Transportation Authority in San Jose around 6 a.m.
+Wednesday with a duffel bag filled with semi-automatic handguns and high-capacity magazines, Santa Clara County Sheriff Laurie Smith said in an interview.

 “It appears to us at this point that he said to one of the people there: ‘I’m not going to shoot you,’” Smith said.
 “And then he shot other people.
 So I imagine there was some kind of thought on who he wanted to shoot.”

-While there are no cameras inside the rail yard's two buildings, Smith said footage captured him moving from one location to the next.
-It took deputies six minutes from the first 911 calls to find Cassidy on the third floor of one of the buildings, Smith said.
+While there are no cameras inside the rail yard’s two buildings, Smith said footage captured him moving from one location to the next.
+It took deputies six minutes from the first 911 calls to find the gunman on the third floor of one of the buildings, Smith said.

 He killed himself as deputies closed in on the facility serving the county of more than 1 million people in the heart of Silicon Valley.
 More than 100 people were there at the time, and authorities found five victims in one building and two in another, Smith said.

-Authorities do not yet know whether Cassidy worked regularly with any of the victims.
-Sheriff’s officials described him as “a highly disgruntled VTA employee for many years," which may have contributed to him targeting those workers.
+Authorities do not yet know whether the gunman had worked regularly with any of the victims.
+Investigators were serving search warrants for his home and cellphone, seeking to determine what prompted the bloodshed, the sheriff said.

-“I’m not sure we’ll ever actually find the real motive, but we’ll piece it together as much as we can from witnesses,” Smith said.
+“I’m not sure we’ll ever actually find the real motive, but we’ll piece it together as much as we can from witnesses,” she said.

+The attacker was identified as 57-year-old Samuel Cassidy, according to two law enforcement officials who were not authorized to discuss the investigation publicly and spoke to the AP on condition of anonymity.

-After being detained in 2016, Cassidy was found to have a memo book with notes on how he hated the Valley Transportation Authority, according to a Biden administration official who described a Department of Homeland Security memo laying out Cassidy's statements.
+Cassidy had a memo book with notes on how he hated the Valley Transportation Authority, according to a Biden administration official who described a Department of Homeland Security memo that laid out Cassidy’s statements.
 The official saw the memo and detailed its contents to The Associated Press but was not authorized to speak publicly about an ongoing investigation.

 “I never believed him, and it never happened.
 Until now,” a tearful Cecilia Nelms told the AP on Wednesday.